International College of Digital Innovation, CMU

 size: The number of items to choose.

-, sampling is done with replacement (elements can be selected more than once).
-Default is FALSE
+replace: Logical; if TRUE, sampling is done with replacement (elements can be selected more than once).
+Default is FALSE.

 prob: A vector of probability weights for obtaining the elements of the vector being sampled.